-- Casual means that you get in touch when you need some support – it could be every few weeks, every few months, or a couple of times a year.
+- Casual means that you get in touch when you need some support – it could be every few weeks, every month or two, or a couple of times a year.

-- Programme means that we work together for an agreed number of sessions, based around your goals.
+- Programme means that we work together for an agreed number of sessions, based on your goals.

 Who will be coaching me?